-The General Pediatric Preceptorship Program was a statewide program funded by the Texas Legislature and administered by the Texas Pediatric Society from 1995-2012 in coordination with the Texas medical schools.
-In this program, medical students were placed (through a matching process) with pediatricians in private practice for a four-week period to learn at a practical level about general pediatric practice.
+The General Pediatric Preceptorship Program is a statewide program funded by the Texas Legislature and administered by the Texas Pediatric Society in coordination with the Texas medical schools.
+In this program, medical students are placed (through a matching process) with pediatricians in private practice for a four-week period to learn at a practical level about general pediatric practice.

 Applications and requests are processed on a first-come, first-served basis.
+Preclinical students interested in a preceptorship must apply by March 25, 2016.
 Third and fourth-year students may apply anytime during the year, at least one month prior to the requested dates of the preceptorship.

 Students are encouraged to do the preceptorship in rural, medically underserved or health profession shortage areas.
 The Austin office will assist in finding no or low cost housing for students.